Kindel’s 2nd Law – Companies with subscription-based business models eventually behave in ways hostile to their customers.Charlie Kindel – July 2019

-Churn can (theoretically) be reduced by making the product/service better or by making it harder for customers to leave the service.
-Efforts to enhance the value of the product end up getting harder and harder to justify.
+The cost of paying down debt, and the company’s required focus on it, mean efforts to enhance the value of the product get harder and harder to justify.
 Companies default to reducing churn by doing things hostile to customers.

-Where’s the one-click unsubscribe button for your cable TV sub?
-Ever ask yourself why they make it so hard to un-sub?
+- Where’s the one-click unsubscribe button for your cable TV sub?
+Ever ask yourself why they make it so hard to un-subscribe?